astropy/package-template/README.rst

   cookiecutter gh:astropy/package-template

 Which will ask you a series of questions to configure your package.
-For more information you can see the `package template documentation <http://docs.astropy.org/en/latest/development/affiliated-packages.html>`__.

 Improving the package template